 - Click on Installed Packages.

-- At the bottom of the page, choose whether or not you would like to save the package’s data for a period of time.
+- At the bottom of the page, choose if you would like to save the package data for a period of time.

 - Check Yes, I want to uninstall this package and permanently delete all associated components.

 - Click Uninstall.

 - The package will uninstall within a few minutes.